Unclouded-JokR/Unclouded-JokR/README.md

 🧠 Interested in AI, Machine Learning, Graphics Programming, Game Design, Game Studies, Operating Systems, and Low-Level Programming

 ### About Me:
 My skills center around low-level learning and learning as much as I can about the topics I am interested in.
-This goes for almost all my projects and especially my most recent project [ProtoBot](https://github.com/Unclouded-JokR/StarCraftAI), a StarCraft: Brood War Game-Playing Agent built almost entirely from scratch.
+This goes for almost all my projects and especially my most recent project [ProtoBot](https://github.com/Unclouded-JokR/StarCraftAI), a StarCraft: Brood War game-playing agent built almost entirely from scratch.
 I love to apply what I learned in school and the topics I read about in books to projects I find interesting to dive deep into.

 For more details on the projects I have worked on, check out some of my pinned projects.